dvreeze/ocp-java-17-learning/doc/chapter09-collections-and-generics.md

 keys and values must be passed to the factory methods.
 Static methods like `java.util.Map.of(K, V, K, V, K, V)` are not very helpful in that regard.
 It is better to use static method `java.util.Map.ofEntries(Map.Entry<? extends K, ? extends V>)` instead, creating the (*unmodifiable*) entries with static method `java.util.Map.entry(K, V)`.
-Recall that "unmodifiable" implies non-`null` (both for keys and values).
+Recall that "unmodifiable" implies non-`null` (in this case both for keys and values), and that "mutator" methods throw an `UnsupportedOperationException`.
 Consistently with collections, these factory methods indeed create *unmodifiable Maps*.

 The `java.util.Map<K, V>` interface has the following *instance methods for querying* (this is not a complete list):
 * `containsKey(Object)`, returning `true` if the given key is in the Map